wp-plugins/cat-by-tags-table/readme.txt

 **'Categories by Tag Table'** allows you to display all your Categories as rows and Tags as columns in a html pivot table.
 Once activated it will replace the text '**[CATS_BY_TAGS_TABLE]**' in any post or page with a table.
-Each cell displays the number of posts that are in both the category and have the tag, and a URL link to those posts.
+Each cell displays the number of published posts that are in both the category and have the tag, and a URL link to those posts.
 It might be a useful way to list your content for navigation or embed as a menu.

 The options menu allows you to: